jfversluis/FilePicker-Plugin-for-Xamarin-and-Windows/README.md

 the user denied the permission, don't call PickFile().
 Check out the sample project in the github repository for an example how to check for permission.

+### iOS

+**Picked file path is invalid, file doesn't exist**

+On iOS the plugin uses UIDocumentPickerViewController and specifies the mode UIDocumentPickerMode.Import.
+After picking is done, iOS copies the picked file to the app's "Inbox" folder where it can be accessed. iOS also cleans up the temporary inbox folder regularly.
+After picking the file you have to either copy the file to another folder or access the data by getting the property DataBytes or opening a stream to the file by calling GetStream().

 ## Contributors
 * [jfversluis](https://github.com/jfversluis)
 * [rafaelrmou](https://github.com/rafaelrmou) (original author)